-Anti-money laundering (AML) regulations, audits and penalties continue to rise in 2020.
-Money laundering, terrorist financing, corruption, bribery, and all other financial crimes have many negative consequences, both economically and socially.
-We are closely witnessing the work that governments and AML regulators are doing to eliminate these negative consequences.
-All local and international AML regulators, notably FATF, European Union and Wolfsberg Group, aim to guide the fight against financial crime.
+Anti-money laundering (AML) regulations, Anti-Money Laundering (AML) Fines, audits, and penalties continued to rise in 2020.
+Money laundering, terrorist financing, corruption, bribery, and other financial crimes have many negative economic and social consequences.
+We are closely witnessing governments and AML regulators' work to eliminate these negative consequences.
+All local and international AML regulators, notably FATF, European Union, and Wolfsberg Group aim to guide the fight against financial crime.

-With the development of technology, access to financial instruments becomes easier.
+With technology development, access to financial instruments has become more accessible.
 Although this has made our lives easier, it has created various opportunities for criminals.
-Gaps in emerging industries such as the crypto industry create major financial crime risks.
+In addition, gaps in emerging industries, such as the crypto industry, create significant financial crime risks.

 When we look at the total AML penalties in recent years, we observe an increase in the total penalty amount.
-Failures in the compliance processes of financial institutions cause them to face heavy fines.
-While the AML penalties given in 2018 were approximately $ 4 billion, the AML penalties given in 2019 increased by approximately 2 times to approximately $ 8 billion.
+This is because failures in the compliance processes of financial institutions cause them to face heavy fines.
+While the AML penalties in 2018 were approximately $ 4 billion, the AML penalties in 2019 increased by approximately two times to approximately $ 8 billion.
 When we examine some of the data announced in 2020, we see that the AML penalties given in the first half of 2020 are close to 6 billion dollars.
-Some of the reasons for the AML fines are due to deficiencies in the "Know Your Customer", "Customer Due Diligence" and "Monitoring Suspicious Transactions" procedures.
+Some of the reasons for the AML fines are due to deficiencies in the "Know Your Customer," "Customer Due Diligence," and "Monitoring Suspicious Transactions" procedures.

-In this article, we will share with you the AML penalties issued by the regulators in 2020.
-If you have any news you want to add, feel free to contact us.
+In this article, we will share the AML penalties issued by the regulators in 2020.
+If you have any news, you want to add, please contact us.

 (Will be updated)